Broncos sale to Walton group unanimously OKed by NFL owners - WHIZ News

 The first major decision under the Walton group’s watch will be a contract extension for new quarterback Russell Wilson, who arrived via trade with the Seattle Seahawks in March.
 The new deal for the nine-time Pro Bowl pick is expected to be in the range of $260 million and five years.

-Another pressing issue: assessing the stadium situation.
-Though Empower Field at Mile High is only 21 years old, it lacks the frills and revenue-producing features of new venues like SoFi Stadium in Los Angeles and Allegiant Stadium in Las Vegas, home of the AFC West rival Chargers and Raiders.
+Another pressing issue: Empower Field at Mile High.
+The stadium is only 21 years old, but it lacks the frills and revenue-producing features of new venues such as SoFi Stadium in Los Angeles and Allegiant Stadium in Las Vegas, the homes of the AFC West rival Chargers and Raiders, respectively.

+“It would be premature to start talking about a new stadium.
+I’ll say that Empower Field at Mile High is a world-class facility,” Penner said, praising the club’s relationship with the public agency that oversees the venue and noting the lease that doesn’t expire until 2031.
+“We’ll evaluate all of our options and really dig in and try to understand the situation before making a decision.”

 AP Pro Football Writer Arnie Stapleton contributed to this report.